 Tetralogy of Fallot.

-The VSD is typically large; thus, systolic pressures in the right and left ventricles (and in the aorta) are the same.
+The ventricular septal defect is typically large; thus, systolic pressures in the right and left ventricles (and in the aorta) are the same.
 Pathophysiology depends on the degree of right ventricular outflow obstruction.
-A mild obstruction may result in a net left-to-right shunt through the VSD; a severe obstruction causes a right-to-left shunt, resulting in low systemic arterial saturation (cyanosis) that is unresponsive to supplemental O2.
+A mild obstruction may result in a net left-to-right shunt through the VSD; a severe obstruction causes a right-to-left shunt, resulting in low systemic arterial saturation (cyanosis) that is unresponsive to supplemental oxygen.

-Neonates with severe right ventricular outflow obstruction (or atresia) have severe cyanosis and dyspnea with feeding with poor weight gain.
-But neonates with mild obstruction may not have cyanosis at rest.
+Neonates with severe right ventricular outflow obstruction (or atresia) have severe cyanosis and dyspnea during feeding, leading to poor weight gain.
+Neonates with mild obstruction may not have cyanosis at rest.

 Auscultation detects a harsh grade 3 to 5/6 systolic ejection murmur at the left mid and upper sternal border (see Table: Heart Murmur Intensity).
-The murmur in tetralogy is always due to the pulmonary stenosis; the VSD is silent because it is large and has no pressure gradient.
+The murmur in tetralogy is always due to the pulmonary stenosis; the ventricular septal defect is silent because it is large and has no pressure gradient.
 The 2nd heart sound (S2) is usually single because the pulmonary component is markedly reduced.
 A prominent right ventricular impulse and a systolic thrill may be present.

 Neonates with severe cyanosis may be palliated with an infusion of prostaglandin E1 (0.01 to 0.1 mcg/kg/min IV) to open the ductus arteriosus and thereby increase pulmonary blood flow.

-Complete repair consists of patch closure of the VSD, widening of the right ventricular outflow tract with muscle resection and pulmonary valvuloplasty, and a limited patch across the pulmonic annulus or main pulmonary artery if necessary.
+Complete repair of tetralogy of Fallot consists of patch closure of the ventricular septal defect, widening of the right ventricular outflow tract with muscle resection and pulmonary valvuloplasty, and a limited patch across the pulmonic annulus or main pulmonary artery if necessary.
 Surgery is usually done electively at age 3 to 6 mo but can be done at any time if symptoms are present.

 In some neonates with low birth weight or complex anatomy, initial palliation may be preferred to complete repair; the usual procedure is a modified Blalock-Taussig shunt, in which the subclavian artery is connected to the ipsilateral pulmonary artery with a synthetic graft.